CodeGlassDotIO/Docs/_docs/LicenseTypes/EducationLicense.md

 ---
 # Education License

-The Education License is a free License available to students and instructors to use the [Pro Edition](../Editions/Pro.md) of Code Glass for education and academic research.
+The Education License is a free License available to students and instructors to use the [Pro Edition](../Editions/Pro.md) of CodeGlass for education and academic research.

 {% include alert.html title="Non-commercial right?"  type="info" content="Though our EULA says it, we have never enforced the rule for students, being a student is already expensive enough but think of us if you make enough, ok? :) If you are an instructor and use it commercially, shame on you!
 That said, here is a message from our \"friend\" the legal advisor: Our failure to enforce or exercise any part of the EULA is not a waiver of that section. " %}